-This Sunday, Hollywood’s A-list will gather at the glittering Dolby Theatre to receive the Academy’s highest honors.
+This Sunday, the favorite sons and daughters of Hollywood will gather at the glittering Dolby Theatre to receive the Academy’s highest honors.
 From Scarlett Johansson to Joaquin Phoenix, Saoirse Ronan and Brad Pitt, Sam Mendes and Martin Scorsese… every film lover will be watching the Oscars with their eyes glued to the screen.
 In this article, Singulart has compiled a selection of Oscar-winning film scenes that were directly inspired by famous works of art.

 1.)
 Psycho (1960) by Alfred Hitchcock & House by the Railroad (1925) by Edward Hopper